ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 That is, C sends a POST request to the /authz-info endpoint at RS, with the request payload containing the access token without any CBOR wrapping.
 As per {{Section 5.10.1 of RFC9200}}, the Content-Format of the POST request MUST be "application/cwt" to reflect the format of the transported access token.

-The communication with the /authz-info endpoint may not be protected unless there is previously established security context, for example in the case of update of access rights, see {{update-access-rights-c-rs}}.
+The communication between C and the /authz-info endpoint is not protected, unless there is a previously established OSCORE Security Context, for example in the case of update of access rights (see {{update-access-rights-c-rs}}).

 ##  RS-to-C: 2.01 (Created) {#rs-c}